+- 1. Each member present in person or by proxy shall have one vote but if there is an equality of votes, the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.

+- 2. Voting

+- a) by proxy

+A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15 3.

+b) electronic balloting

-- (1) Each member shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have. - (2) Voting - (a) by proxy - A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15(3). - (b) electronic balloting Where a meeting is to be held by electronic means, or where procedures are put in place to allow members to join a physical meeting by electronic means, the trustees may put in place an electronic balloting mechanism to allow members present at the meeting by electronic means to vote as if they were present in person.
-Where such a voting mechanism is to be used for a meeting, the notice of meeting will set this out. - (3) Proxies Proxies may only be validly appointed by notice in writing (a Proxy Notice) which:
+Where a meeting is to be held by electronic means, or where procedures are put in place to allow members to join a physical meeting by electronic means, the trustees may put in place an electronic balloting mechanism to allow members present at the meeting by electronic means to vote as if they were present in person.
+Where such a voting mechanism is to be used for a meeting, the notice of meeting will set this out.